search ]

 Automatic Backups - WordPress

-Instead of the Manual option, choose the timing for automatic backups and how often they will be done for files and the database.
-You don’t need to do anything beyond that; the backups will be performed automatically according to your settings.
+Instead of the Manual option, choose the timing for automatic backups and how often they will run for files and the database.
+The backups will be performed automatically according to your settings.

 Restoring Backups